 - Many ELNs can link to other database systems, both corporate and commercial.
 If our aquarium researcher found a molecule that was of interest, they could query a commercial database and get more information through the ELN.
 Need sophisticated graphics, or want to order supplies?
 That can be accommodated as well.

 The ability to connect a LIMS and ELN deserves additional comments.
 Once that link is established, you should be able to submit samples to a testing lab for analysis and have the results entered directly into your ELN.
 The nature of the research work may require specific testing with results turn-around times that could not be supported by a central lab or contract facility.
 In that case, your lab may elect to install a LIMS of its own to support that work.
 The results from both the central testing lab and the LIMS in your lab could both be incorporated into the ELN.

 In this note, we’ve used a research aquarium to set the stage for the comparison between three informatics products: LIMS, LES and ELNs.
 That setting was taken as one that would be easy to understand and help illustrate the application of those software systems.
 Those informatics systems can be used in any industry or scientific setting.
 The key feature is the nature of the work and how it’s conducted.
 It is a matter of what fits your needs.

 - Highly structured.

 - Designed to assist testing laboratories (Quality Control, contract testing, and in-house testing in support of R&D) in the management of their workflows, administrative activities and keep track of samples (incoming, in-process, and completed), their status and results.

-- Samples may be logged in manually, in a batch (to support large testing programs) and remotely by the submitter.
+- Samples may be logged in manually, automatically (according to a schedule), in a batch (to support large testing programs) or remotely by the submitter.